MathisBurger/nginx-automation/README.md

 used on every other server.

 ## further developed
-The development of this application is completed.
-It is perfect for my use and it will only get changes, if I need them.
+I will develop this, if I need more features or I get some new ideas to add for other users of this software.

 ## Important
 This application is only creating your configurations.
 It does not restart your nginx server.
 If you want to use this application in production, make sure you set your allowed-origins correctly in the config.json Otherwise everyone can create configurations on your server.
+Furthermore this application is not working in your network, because it does not match you needs.

 ## Installation
 This is a step by step tutorial